LeoChang84/eBook-Web/logbook/THR 5 MAY 2018.md

 - The database may be written delayedly.

 Thr 10 20:25 2018
 - Set the validator of Sign up.

+Thr 10 23:08 2018
+- The tag of Sign up (in SignIn.aspx) cannot connect to SignUp.aspx